 No matter which console you choose, the software experience will be near indistinguishable.
 The Series X has a few additional options for resolution in the Settings menu and the capture options are more limited on the Series S. But otherwise, the dashboard, the Microsoft Store, and even the companion smartphone apps are all compatible with each system without any real caveats.

 Microsoft’s subscription offers are also available for both consoles.
 Those that just want to play online have the option of Xbox Live Gold for $9.99 a month (or $59.99 for a year), but far more enticing is Xbox Game Pass — Microsoft’s Netflix of games.

-A $9.99 a month Xbox Game Pass subscription gives you instant access to a huge library of big AAA titles, indie hits, and retro classics from first and third-party developers, as well as every Xbox Game Studio title on the day of release.
+A $9.99 a month Xbox Game Pass subscription gives you instant access to a huge library of games.
+This includes big AAA titles, indie hits, and retro classics from first and third-party developers, as well as every Xbox Game Studio title on the day of release.

 For those that want to go all-in, the $14.99 a month Xbox Game Pass Ultimate offers all that plus a PC-specific library of games, cloud streaming to Android smartphones (and soon iOS and PC), EA Play, and Xbox Live Gold.

 While you won’t be able to play 4K Blu-rays or regular Blu-rays on the disc-less Series S, it otherwise matches its larger sibling with its multimedia suite.
 You can get Netflix, Amazon Prime Video, Hulu, Disney Plus, HBO Max, YouTube, Spotify, Twitch, and more on both consoles.
 In addition, while the Series S maxes out at 1440p for gaming, it’s capable of streaming supported Netflix content in 4K HDR.